Tool Torture: The Milwaukee M12 LED Trueview Flashlight

 milwaukee m12

-The Milwaukee M12 LED flashlight stood up to all of our tests and came back for more.
-The main damage was caused by the skid-steer but it kept working.
-The nails gave it some cosmetic damage and caused the battery to keep falling out but when the battery was put back in it kept working.
+The Milwaukee M12 LED TrueView Flashlight stood up to our tests and returned for more.
+The skid-steer caused the central damage, but it kept working.
+The nails caused some cosmetic damage.
+It also caused the battery to keep falling out, but it kept working when it was put back in.
 We have to say that the flashlight drove over the competition in these tests.

-We would love to hear what you thought of our testing so comment below.
-If you have a Milwaukee M12 Flashlight we would like to see it in use.
+We would love your thoughts about our testing, so please comment below.
+If you have a Milwaukee M12 Flashlight, we would like to see it in use.
 Share your pictures on Facebook, Instagram, or Twitter by tagging Acme Tools with #DoYourBestWork.

 Leave a Reply